Sunak wins PM race after Mordaunt drops outs – Daily Business

 Mr Sunak, 42, who had secured nominations from more than half of Tory MPs, becomes Britain’s first non-white Prime Minister and the youngest since the Napoleonic Wars.

 He was the only candidate to reach the nominations threshold of 100 MPs to enter the leadership race.
-It was his second bid for the job after being defeated buy Liz Truss last month.
+It was his second bid for the job after being defeated by Liz Truss last month.
 His election this time was made easier after former Prime Minister Boris Johnson pulled out last night.

 Mr Sunak was addressing MPs at 2:30pm before visiting the King to be invited to form a government.